AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 - The list of eligible addresses across one or all your campaigns
 - Each address’s relative contribution to the pool or protocol being tracked

-Reward amounts are expressed in units of the mock token you configured.
+Reward amounts are expressed in units of the point token you configured.

 **Calculating total points**: When retrieving rewards from the API, each user's total points are calculated by adding the `amount` and `pending` fields together.
 Both fields represent computed values that you can use immediately for your points system.